 Your first step in the online registration process will be to schedule an advising appointment with your advisor or mentor.
 The name of your advisor or mentor is located on AccessAU.
 On the right side of the Student Center page is a blue box titled Advisor.
 If you know that you have not declared your major, then the name showing will be your mentor, as well as their office phone number.
 If you have questions about your advisor/mentor, check with the Office of Educational Support Services.

-Your second step is using the Academic Requirements and the Academic Planner tools on AccessAU and the Undergraduate Catalog to help determine what classes you need to take in preparation for your advising appointment.
+Your second step is to use the Academic Requirements and the Academic Planner tools on AccessAU, the Undergraduate Catalog, and Advising Sheets for your major(s) to help determine what classes you need to take in preparation for your advising appointment.

 The third step is meeting with your advisor.
 Before you leave your advisor appointment, either have your classes in your enrollment cart or written out on a Schedule of Classes form.
 On the form should be the Call Number, Subject Caption, Course Number, Section Number and have your advisor sign.